 ISO 10018 provides guidance on Leadership by describing what leaders do and what is the process of Leadership.
-Management is included as referenced in ISO 9000:2015, whereby leadership is linked to ISO 9001 and other QMS systems and standards through the description of effective leadership with regards to three behaviors for top management.
+Management is included as referenced in ISO 9000:2015, whereby leadership is linked to ISO components of leadership with examples and (2) by describing the typical attributes of effective leaders which should be considered.
+The standard also lists the potential benefits of effective leadership.

+9001 and other QMS systems and standards through the description of effective leadership with regards to